soverenio/docs/docs/getting-started/try-sandbox.md

 # Sample testing environment for Soveren

-You can give Soveren a try in an artificial setup before deploying it in your production or development environment.
+What Soveren provides is described in our [User guide](../../user-guide/overview/).
+However, to get a live experience, you can give Soveren a try in an artificial setup before deploying it in your production or development environment.
 There are several ways of doing that.

 ## Try Soveren Data-in-motion (DIM) Sensor